KRWG-TV: Subchannels

 The PBS Kids subchannel was added in March 2017.

 Translators

 Not long after starting, KRWG-TV began extending its reach in southern New Mexico with the addition of translators.
 In 1976, it filled one of the larger remaining gaps in New Mexico when it opened a translator to serve Alamogordo.
 Silver City was added in 1978.

-The Antelope Wells and Jacks Peak translators were authorized by the FCC in 2023 on a waiver to use money budgeted by the New Mexico state government.
+The Antelope Wells and Jacks Peak translators were authorized by the Federal Communications Commission in 2023 on a waiver to use money budgeted by the New Mexico state government.
 The transmitters provide public television service to Antelope Wells as well as datacasting capacity used by local educational and law enforcement agencies.
 The Jacks Peak transmitter was necessary to provide a signal to the Antelope Wells transmitter.